On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Framework and results

-In order to obtain a functional CLT when we sum over rectangles, a stronger projective condition than \eqref{hannan_2} is necessary.
-Indeed, Peligrad and Voln\'y \cite{PV} have given a counter example to a quenched CLT over rectangles for some stationary ortho-martingale under condition \eqref{hannan_2}.
-This leads us to consider a projective condition in an Orlicz space associated to a specific Young function. \\ \\ Following the work of Krasnosel'skii and Rutitskii \cite{KR}, we define the Luxemburg norm associated to the Young function $\Phi : \mathbb{R}^+ \setminus \{0\} \to \mathbb{R}^+ \setminus \{0\}$ as
+In order to obtain a functional CLT when we sum over rectangular regions, a stronger projective condition than \eqref{hannan_2} is necessary.
+Indeed, \cite{MR4125956} gave a counterexample to a quenched CLT over rectangles for some stationary ortho-martingale under condition \eqref{hannan_2}.
+This leads us to consider a projective condition in an Orlicz space associated with a specific Young function. \\ \\ Following the work of \cite{MR0126722}, we define the Luxemburg norm associated with the Young function $\Phi : [0,\infty) \to [0,\infty)$ as

-In everything that follows, we will consider the Young function $\Phi_d : \mathbb{R}^+\setminus \{0\} \to \mathbb{R}^+\setminus \{0\}$ defined for every $x \in \mathbb{R}^+\setminus \{0\}$ by
+In everything that follows, we will consider the Young function $\Phi_d : [0,\infty) \to [0,\infty)$ defined for every $x \in [0,\infty)$ by